 Spinal anesthesia always causes hypotension due to sympathetic blockade.

 It should never be used in any patient with a condition causing hypovolemia.
 The hypotensive response may be averted by a preliminary intravenous infusion of 500-1000ml of physiological saline (normal saline) but blood pressure should be always monitored every two minutes for at least 10 minutes.

 Post-operative headache is prevented by instructing the patient to remain supine for 24 hours

 Lumbar epidural has largely replaced caudal epidural for relief of pain in labor.

-It requires less local anaesthetic, less risk of infection and is readily extended should caesarian section be required.
+It requires less local anesthetic, less risk of infection, and is readily extended should a caesarian section be required.

 However because of the risk to both the mother and fetus.
 It should be attempted by an experienced anesthetist.

 Concentrations of greater than 0.5% are contraindicated due to reports of cardiac arrest and maternal death.

 Maternal blood pressure and fetal heart rate and uterine contractions should be monitored throughout the procedure.